solliancenet/microsoft-redis-cache-migration/02_PreMigration/01_Assessment.md

 Lastly, disk space must be evaluated.
 When exporting a very large instance, consider the size of the data.
 Ensure the system where the tool is running and the export location have enough disk space to perform the export operation.

+### Clusters

+If the source system is running in a cluster, you will need to ensure that the target instance is also running in a similarly configured cluster with the same performance metrics as the source.

+### Hashing layers

+When not using clusters, you can place a `hashing` layer in front of a set of Redis servers.
+In this case, you will need to ensure that you have the same technology sitting in front of the Azure Cache for Redis instances.
+The path or tool you use to migrate will need to be tested with whatever hashing layer you are using to ensure that all keys are discovered and migrated to the target.

 ### Cloud Providers

 Migrating instances from cloud services providers, such as Google Cloud (GCP) and Amazon Web Services (AWS), may require extra networking configuration steps to access the cloud-hosted Redis instances or they may prevent Redis migration commands.
 Any first party or third party migration tools will require access from outside IP ranges and may be blocked by default.